Orthoebolaviruses: Infectious substances pathogen safety data sheet

 The scientific information, opinions, and recommendations contained in this Pathogen Safety Data Sheet have been developed based on or compiled from trusted sources available at the time of publication.
 Newly discovered hazards are frequent and this information may not be completely up to date.
 The Government of Canada accepts no responsibility for the accuracy, sufficiency, or reliability or for any loss or injury resulting from the use of the information.

-Persons in Canada are responsible for complying with the relevant laws, including regulations, guidelines and standards applicable to the import, transport, and use of pathogens in Canada set by relevant regulatory authorities, including the Public Health Agency of Canada, Health Canada, Canadian Food Inspection Agency, Environment and Climate Change Canada, and Transport Canada.
+Persons in Canada are responsible for complying with the relevant laws, including regulations, directives and standards applicable to the import, transport, and use of pathogens and toxins in Canada set by relevant regulatory authorities, including the Public Health Agency of Canada, Health Canada, Canadian Food Inspection Agency, Environment and Climate Change Canada, and Transport Canada.
 The risk classification and related regulatory requirements referenced in this Pathogen Safety Data Sheet, such as those found in the Canadian Biosafety Standard, may be incomplete and are specific to the Canadian context.
 Other jurisdictions will have their own requirements.

-Copyright©Public Health Agency of Canada, 2022, Canada
+Copyright © Public Health Agency of Canada, 2026, Canada

 Footnote 1